Views

 custom_compound_primary_key_sql

-lets you define an array of field names that make up the view's compound primary key- In the example view above, each row represents one user's orders per month, so the compound primary key is comprised of "created_at_month" & "id"
+lets you define an array of field names that make up the view's compound primary key / composite primary key- In the example view above, each row represents one user's orders per month, so the compound primary key is comprised of "created_at_month" & "id"

 - Note that